Family Resource Programming

 CHOICES:

 The CHOICES program provides ATODA / at risk prevention and intervention services and activities to FCP adolescents.
 The goal is that by participating in CHOICES Program, it will promote youth to choose healthy lifestyles.
-CHOICES meets every Monday from 3:00 – 5:00 with a variety of activities and also collaborates with NEW Directions (W4D) Tuesday – Thursday.
+CHOICES runs after school at the Community Center, Monday – Thursday from 3:00 – 5:30 pm.
+Questions, reach out to Joe Chaney at 715-478-6500.

-Life Skills Groups are held weekly for adult tribal community members interested in learning how to overcome everyday challenges.
+Parent Support Groups are held weekly for adult tribal community members interested in learning how to overcome everyday challenges of parenting.
 Classes encourage healthy behaviors and encompass issues such as nutrition, budgeting, home care, family dynamics, job readiness, safety, child development, communication and family relationships.
 Each week, the group features a different presenter from the community.

 Positive Indian Parenting: